Hydrophosphination: Late transition metal catalysts

 Late transition metal hydrophosphination catalysts, i.e. those reliant on the nickel-triad and neighboring elements, generally require alkenes and alkynes with electron withdrawing substituents.
 A strong base is required as a cocatalyst.

 Some late metal hydrophosphination catalysts proceed via oxidative addition of a P-H bond.
 For example, a Pt(0) catalyst undergoes oxidative addition of a secondary phosphine to form the corresponding hydrido Pt(II) phosphido complex.
 These systems catalyze hydrophosphination of acrylonitrile, although this reaction can be achieved without metal catalysts.
 The key P-C bond-forming step occurs through an outer-sphere, Michael-type addition.

 The usual mechanism for hydrophosphination for late metal catalysts involves insertion of the alkene into the metal-phosphorus bond.
 Insertion into the metal-hydrogen bond is also possible.
 The product phosphine is produced through reductive elimination of a P-C bond rather than a P-H bond in Glueck's system.
 The Ni(0) catalyst involves oxidation addition of a P-H bond to the metal, followed by insertion of the alkene into the M-H bond.

+Main group catalysis

+Calcium-catalysed intermolecular hydrophosphination is known, using a β-diketiminato complex.